Gynecologic oncology is the specialty that treats cancer of the female reproductive organs, including:

 - Licensed by the Commonwealth of Massachusetts and the Food and Drug Administration

 - Accredited by the American College of Radiology, Radiation Control Program (Mass Department of Public Health)

 - Accredited by the American College of Radiology for breast sonography

 Treatment at the Cancer Center: Complete, convenient and personalized

 Emerson Hospital’s philosophy of care is to build a multidisciplinary team around the patient—one that includes the primary care physician, diagnostic specialists, cancer specialists and oncology certified nursing staff.
 Care is well coordinated among team members, who meet throughout the week to discuss diagnosis and treatment planning for specific patients.
 The extended team at Emerson includes the full spectrum of support services, including social workers, dietitians, pain management specialists and complementary therapy practitioners.
-At the Cancer Center, patients have easy access to their physicians and other providers throughout and after treatment, all in the comfort of a community setting.

 Surgeons work closely with Emerson’s expert anesthesiologists, who provide clinical anesthesia services for patients.
 Available at the hospital 24 hours a day, anesthesiologists also consult on pain management for those with chronic pain.